 From bistros to boutiques

 Ah Paris, known as the global centre for art, fashion, gastronomy, culture, and of course, wine.
 If you’re looking for hidden gems and local favourites, we’ve lined up options that will have you too busy to even get to the Eiffel Tower.
-I was lucky enough to fly back to Paris in September, to check out the X+Q Exhibition at the Maison & Objet trade fair and the Le Meridien Etoile.
+I was lucky enough to fly back to Paris in September, to check out the X+Q Exhibition at the Maison & Objet trade fair and the Le Meridien Etoile (the art is available at Lane Crawford in Hong Kong).
 The trip featured museums, art galleries, a day trip to a champagne vineyard, Michelin star dining and lots street food.
 If there’s one thing Parisians have mastered (other than lush leather loafers), it’s “l’art de vivre”, the art of living.

 The culture cultivates a traditionally French appreciation for the everyday, which translates into irresistible cafés, quaint little boutiques, and live music on every corner.
 Whether you’re looking for the best places to eat, drink, shop and stay, or wondering how to ask for a proper Parisian baguette, we’ve got you covered…

 Quick tip: The postcodes will tell you what “Arrondissement” (district) places are.
 For example, Le Meridien Etoile, the hotel I stayed at is located 75017, which is the 17th district.